-- Make sure your written asthma action plan is up to date
+- make sure your written asthma action plan is up to date

-- Talk to you about the best ways to manage your asthma
+- talk to you about the best ways to manage your asthma

-- Refer you to stop smoking support or specialist care
+- refer you to stop smoking support or specialist care.

 The sooner you can get things resolved the better, because if you don’t feel you have a good relationship with your GP or asthma nurse it’ll be harder to manage your asthma well.

-Sometimes you might come away dissatisfied from an appointment with a GP or asthma nurse but not sure it’s worth making a complaint about, or if you even want to.
+Sometimes you may feel dissatisfied with your NHS care, but not sure if it’s worth making a complaint about, or if you even want to.
+You can: